Let Them Eat Gluten Free Cake

 • ½ recipe Gluten Free Sweet Dough

-• ½ cup (120 g) pumpkin puree
+• ½ cup (120g) pumpkin puree

-• 2 tbsp butter, melted
+• 2 tablespoon butter, melted

-• nonstick spray or canola/vegetable/neutral oil for coating the kitchen twine
+• nonstick spray for coating kitchen twine

 Instructions